 Now, I'd noticed a slight peculiar smell when I carried them from the car.
 But Mom said she'd wash them, and it would be gone and never be noticed.
 Who was I to argue with Momma?
 She knew everything!

 The day after the jeans got washed turned out to be a typical, wonderful, balmy, hot . . . sunshiny day.
 I had my cool shirt on, somewhere I'd gotten a hold of a pair of shoes which had taps on the heels, I had on my Levis, and I was stylin'!
 Hey, I was one cool dude now!
 I was gonna be part of the "IN" crowd at school now!

-But the heat of the day, and the heat of my body, and the heat generated by the overweight of the pants, plus the effort from the heat of me walking, well, all that sour in the jeans began to reactivate.
+But the heat of the day, and the heat of my body, and the heat generated by the overweight of the pants, plus the effort from the heat of me walking to school, well, all that sour in the jeans began to reactivate.
 By the time I got to school, they were ripe!
 I didn't think anyone could smell it but me, but I was wrong!